timotheeg/NESTrisStatsUI/docs/stats.md

 Just like the piece distribution, das, and height section, this graph is also a timeline, BUT it is not a timeline on the same timescale as the others.
 Line clear events are shown here as one dot each, but they are separated in time by long(-ish), non-regular periods.
 To see the line clear events with the correct time spacing, check the vertical bars in the HEIGHT section.

-Exampe of Tetris rate showing all 4 types of line clear events
+Exampe of Tetris rate showing all 4 types of line clear events:

 ![Tetris rate with all colors](./stats/tetris_rate_all_colors.png)